usnistgov/SDNist/README.md

 If you encounter a bug, [please create an issue](https://github.com/usnistgov/SDNist/issues/new).

-Please feel free to create a Pull Request to help us correct bugs and other issues.
+Feel free to create a Pull Request to help us correct bugs and other issues.

 Please contact us if you wish to augment or expand existing features.

 ## Examples

-### 1) Quickest example (option 1)
+### 1) Option 1 (quickest)
 #### Loading and scoring

 ```